 The Buffer Manager uses the Mempool Library to allocate buffers.
 Therefore, it ensures that the packet header is interleaved optimally across the channels and ranks for L3 processing.
 An mbuf contains a field indicating the pool that it originated from.
-When calling rte_ctrlmbuf_free(m) or rte_pktmbuf_free(m), the mbuf returns to its original pool.
+When calling rectrimbuf free(m) or rec pktmbuf free(m), the mbuf returns to its original pool.